tnhgeneric/Agentic-onto/apps/agentic-backend/README.md

 This approach is used for all ontology entities (Patient, Doctor, Hospital, Appointment, Diagnosis, Treatment, Medication, Test, Alert) in this project.

-For more details, see the code and comments in the DTO and Mapper classes.

 ---

 ## Visualizing All Nodes and Relationships in Neo4j